BSA norm and a pass for both first year Themacolleges

 The final grade for the course is established by determining the weighted average with the additional requirement that the written paper must always be sufficient.

 Written papers should be handed in within the given deadline, as published in the corresponding Blackboard course.

 The written paper can be revised, when marked insufficient.
 Revision should be carried out within the given deadline, as published in the corresponding Blackboard course.

-Students should be aware that revised versions of insufficient papers will be graded more strictly (1 point will be subtracted from the paper grade).
+Students should be aware that revised versions of insufficient papers will be graded more strictly (details in the course schedule distributed at the beginning of the semester).

 Blackboard will be used for: